rland1/election_analysis/README.md

 - Denver had the largets number of votes by county.

 - The candidates in the race were Charles Casper Stockham, Diana DeGette, and Raymon Anthony Doane.
-  - Charles Casper Stockham received 23.0% of the votes, which was 85,213 of the total votes
+  - Charles Casper Stockham received 23.0% of the votes, which was 85,213 of the total votes.
-  - Diana DeGette received 73.8% of the votes, which was 272,892 of the total votes
+  - Diana DeGette received 73.8% of the votes, which was 272,892 of the total votes.
   - Raymon Anthony Doane received 3.1% of the votes, which was 11,606 of the total votes

 - Diana DeGette won the election with 73.8% of the votes, by receiving 272,892 votes of the total 369,711 votes.